robertavaltorta/robertavaltorta.github.io/_publications/Television advertisements.md

 collection: publications
 category: manuscripts
 permalink: /publication/Television advertisements
 excerpt: 'This study examines gender stereotypes and sexualization in Italian television advertisements aimed at children.
-The findings reveal that gender stereotypes remain prevalent, with girls being more sexualized than boys.'
+The findings reveal that gender stereotypes are still prevalent in Italian children’s television commercials and that girls are more sexualized than boys.'
 date: 2023-05-02
 venue: 'Sexuality & Culture'
 paperurl: 'http://academicpages.github.io/files/Television ads.pdf'